 We just realized that a mistake almost killed her and I decided not to ignore my intuition anymore and to help her also in my own way.

 We added additional care, which we believed, would support her, and when we did she almost immediately woke up from her near-coma.
 This in itself was a very big lesson for all of us, but it made some doctors very uncomfortable.

-Now, my people and the nurses believed she could make it and breath without the breathing machine but the same doctors were very much against it.
+Now, my people and the nurses believed she could make it and breathe without the breathing machine but the same doctors were very much against it.
 So I prayed for her strength and success.
 I stood in the barren room alone and I could not bear the pain and the tension I felt.